DasithEdirisinghe/weaviate_doc/README.md

 ![After Rankbrain](https://api.backlinko.com/app/uploads/2017/11/1_3_rankbrain-process-960x363.webp)

 So what RankBrain does,
-- Depend on the keyword, RankBrain will increase or decrease the importance of backlinks, content refreshes, domain authority etc.
+- Depending on the keyword, RankBrain will increase or decrease the importance of backlinks, content refreshes, domain authority etc.
 - Then, it looks at how Google searchers interact with the new search results.
 If users like the new algorithm better, it stays.
 If not, RankBrain rolls back the old algorithm.

-But since data becoming growing exponentially and people wanted to search through voice, images, videos and interact with voice assistance like siri, cortana, and alexa, engineers wanted to apply AI and Deep Learning techniques in order to achieve these use cases.
-Thats where the neural search comes in to the picture.
+But since data is growing exponentially and people wanted to search through voice, images, videos and interact with voice assistants like Siri, Cortana, and Alexa, engineers wanted to apply AI and Deep Learning techniques in order to achieve these use cases.
+That's where the neural search comes into the picture.

 ## What is Neural Search

 Neural Search is a new approach to retrieving information using neural networks.
-It uses advance techniques as below to make the search more accurate and scalable.
+It uses advanced techniques as below to make the search more accurate and scalable.
 - Use of word embeddings to capture semantic properties of words
 - Focus on end-to-end learning of higher-level tasks (e.g., question answering, text summarization)

 Applications of Neural Search are,
-- Sementic search
+- Semantic search
 - Search between data types
 - Search with multiple data types